refractthelight/oluko/truths.md

 7. Always have a plan or you will be subject to another's.
 8. Labor diligently.
 9. Know well the condition of your flock.

+## Have a Plan

+> You must have a map, no matter how rough.
+–J. R. R. Tolkien